Winter in Fiordland

 Virginia and Eddie, Hong Kong

-Jazz, UK
+JL, UK

 Very cute home with nice cozy furniture that makes you fee at home.
 Fantastic view from the back lawn with its own terrace and flowers.
 Breakfast was delicious and Hannah very welcoming and helpful regarding activities and restaurant choices.
 The stay was very enjoyable.
 Only wish we had...